chrisK824/fastapi-g-context/README.md

-# fastapi-g
+# fastapi-g-context

-`fastapi_g` is a Python module that provides a simple mechanism for managing global variables with context isolation in `FastAPI` applications.
+`fastapi-g-context` is a Python module that provides a simple mechanism for managing global variables with context isolation in `FastAPI` applications.
 It is designed to ensure that each request operates within its own isolated context, preventing data leakage between requests.

 While this behaviour can be achieved in other ways as well, this module tries to mimic the `flask`'s global `g` object, so that `flask` users find it easier to migrate their logic when moving to `FastAPI`.